mkstp/negotiations-semantic-analyzer/README.md

 - localMaxDistro

-This gives you the sentence indices of the relative peaks in the similarity distributions of all sentences from both speakers for all previous turns included the current one.
+This provides the sentence numbers where similarity scores peak between all sentences from both speakers, across all previous and current turns.

 > [!Note]
 > A [bibliography](/doc/references.md) and [acknowledgements](/doc/acknowledgments.md) for this project are available in the documentation folder